onap/cps/docker-compose/README.md

 `docker-compose/docker-compose.yml` file is provided to be run with `docker-compose` tool and images previously built.
 It starts both Postgres database and CPS services.

+1. Edit `docker-compose.yml`
-1. Edit `docker-compose.yml` and uncomment desired service to be deployed, by default `cps-and-ncmp` is enabled.
+   1. uncomment desired service to be deployed, by default `cps-and-ncmp` is enabled.
 You can comment it and uncomment `cps-standalone` or `ncmp-standalone`.
+   2. To send data-updated events to kafka,
+      * uncomment the `zookeeper` and `kafka` services.
+      * uncomment environment variables
+        * `notification.data-updated.enabled: 'true'`
+        * `KAFKA_BOOTSTRAP_SERVER: kafka:9092`
 2. Execute following command from `docker-compose` folder:

 Use one of the below version type that has been generated in the local system's docker image list after the build.